How To Store Cheese: What to Do When You Get It Home

 The best way to store your cheese is in cheese paper.
-The next best thing (and probably the easier way) is to wrap your cheese first in parchment or waxed paper, and then loosely in plastic wrap or a plastic baggie.
-This method provides a bit of breathability for the cheese without it drying out.
+The next best thing (and probably the easier way, if you don’t have cheese paper handy) is to wrap your cheese first in parchment or waxed paper, and then loosely in plastic wrap or a plastic baggie.
+This method provides a bit of breathability for the cheese without drying it out.

-• Label the paper with the cheese variety and date.
+- Label the cheese: Mark the paper with the cheese variety and date.

-• Keep your cheese in the warmest part of the refrigerator, like in your cheese or vegetable drawer.
-An even better method is to designate a large tupperware container as your cheese home, where all of your cheese pieces can live.
+- Put it in the fridge: Keep your cheese in the warmest part of the refrigerator, like in your cheese or vegetable drawer.
+An even better method is to designate a large Tupperware container as your cheese home, where all of your cheese pieces can live.